arunsachi/ArduinoCES/README.md

 ## Implementation details:
 The current implementation sends raw IR code whenever a get request is received from web server. <br />
 The format of get request is :  "ip of Arduino"/command/"code"/"repeat-time"/"frequency"  <br />
-IR output is send to PWN pin 3.
+IR output is send to PWM pin 3.

 ## Further Extensions possible:
 1. Issuing different vendor specific codes on get request.